Gitpod Is Now Open Source. Learn More.

 Command line interface for Gitpod Usage: gp [command] Available Commands: help Help about any command init Create a new .gitpod.yml file open Opens a file in Gitpod preview Opens a URL in Theia's preview view url Prints the URL of this workspace forward-port Makes a port available on 0.0.0.0 so that it can be exposed to the internet Flags: -h, --help help for gp Use "gp [command] --help" for more information about a command.

 Gitpod workspaces can be configured - see Configuring Workspaces for more details.

 gp init helps creating this configuration by guiding through this process and producing a

 gitpod.yml in the end (think

-Modern editors/IDE’s sport command line tooling to open a file (e.g. VS Code
+Modern editors/IDE’s support command line tooling to open a file (e.g. VS Code

 code foo.txt).
 In Gitpod this can be done using